-- OE1: The non-tree aboveground biomass (CP2) carbon pool is expected to decrease relative to the baseline in a material way under projects implementing IP activities, due to thinning of the forest.
+- OE1: The slash deadwood (CP6) pool is expected to decrease relative to baseline in a potentially material way under projects implementing ER, PC, and RIL activities as trees are harvested less frequently and/or more selectively.
 The exclusion of this carbon pool therefore leads to an overestimation risk.
-This is likely to occur in a medium to high fraction of projects implementing IP activities since thinning of non-tree biomass is a common way to allow trees to grow faster.
+This is likely to occur in a high fraction of projects implementing ER, PC, and RIL activities.
 For those projects where this issue materializes, the impact on total credited emission reductions or removals is estimated to be low (less than 10%).
-We estimate that there is unknown variability among projects in the degree of overestimation, depending on the forest type and activities undertaken. - OE2: The slash deadwood (CP6) pool is expected to decrease relative to baseline in a potentially material way under projects implementing ER, PC, and RIL activities as trees are harvested less frequently and/or more selectively.
+The variability among projects is unknown, as this depends on the forest type and specific activities related to reducing the impact of harvesting. - OE2: Emissions associated with biomass burning (ES1) are likely to increase relative to the baseline in projects implementing PC, IP, or AD activities as prescribed burns may be used to reduce fire risk and improve forest health/productivity.
 The exclusion of this carbon pool therefore leads to an overestimation risk.
-This is likely to occur in a high fraction of projects implementing ER, PC, and RIL activities.
-For those projects where this issue materializes, the impact on total credited emission reductions or removals is estimated to be low (less than 10%).
-The variability among projects is unknown, as this depends on the forest type and specific activities related to reducing the impact of harvesting. - OE3: Emissions associated with biomass burning (ES1) are likely to increase relative to the baseline in projects implementing PC, IP, and AD activities as prescribed burns may be used to reduce fire risk and improve forest health/productivity.
-The exclusion of this emission source therefore leads to an overestimation risk.
 The number of projects affected is unknown.
 For those projects where this issue materializes, the impact on total credited emission reductions or removals is assumed to be low (less than 10%).
-The variability among projects is unknown. - OE4: In the medium-term harvest levels might increase as a result of ER project activities.
+The variability among projects is unknown. - OE3: In the medium-term harvest levels might increase as a result of ER project activities.
 In that case methane emissions from decomposition of HWP (ES3) may increase relative to the baseline in a material way.
 Exclusion of the emissions from wood decay leads to overestimation in the medium-term.
 This is likely to occur in a medium number of projects implementing ER activities.
 The impact on total credited emission reductions or removals is estimated to be low (less than 10%) for ER.
-There is unknown variability in the degree of overestimation among projects, depending on the activities undertaken. - OE5: Increased fertilization (ES4) may occur as part of IP activities resulting in a material change in emissions.
-If excluded, this can lead to overestimation.
-This is likely to apply to a low fraction of projects implementing IP activities, the impact on total credited emission reductions or removals is expected to be low (less than 10%).
-The variability among projects is unknown.

-OE6: Emissions from mobile combustion from production, transport, and disposal of wood products (ES8) in projects with ER and IP activities are expected to increase relative to the baseline in a potentially material way due to anticipated higher harvesting levels in the medium term.
+The variability in the degree of overestimation among projects is unknown, as this depends on the activities undertaken. - OE4: Although broadcast fertilization (ES4) is not allowed under the methodology, other applications of nutrients may occur under projects implementing IP activities, resulting in a material change in emissions.
+The exclusion of this emission source, therefore, leads to an overestimation risk.
+This is likely to apply to a low fraction of projects implementing IP activities, the impact on total credited emission reductions or removals is expected to be low (less than 10%), and variability among projects is unknown. - OE5: Emissions from combustion from production, transport, and disposal of wood products (ES8) in projects with ER and IP activities are expected to increase relative to the baseline in a potentially material way due to anticipated higher harvesting levels in the medium term.
 The exclusion of this emission source therefore leads to an overestimation risk.
 This is likely to be the case for a high fraction of projects implementing ER and IP activities.
 The impact on total credited emission reductions or removals is unknown.
-Furthermore, the variability among projects is also unknown.

-OE7: Emissions from combustion from production, transport, and disposal of alternative materials (ES9) (i.e., leakage) in projects implementing ER and AD activities (short term) and PC and RIL activities (short and medium term) are expected to increase relative to the baseline due to anticipated lower harvesting levels.
+Furthermore, the variability among projects is also unknown. - OE6: Emissions from combustion from production, transport, and disposal of alternative materials (ES9) (i.e., leakage) in projects implementing ER and AD activities (short term) and PC and RIL activities (short and medium term) are expected to increase relative to the baseline due to anticipated lower harvesting levels.
 Excluding this emission source therefore leads to an overestimation risk.
 This is likely to be the case for a high fraction of projects implementing ER, AD, PC, and RIL activities.
 The impact on total credited emission reductions or removals is unknown.
-Furthermore, variability is also unknown.
+Furthermore, the variability among projects is also unknown.

-The exclusion of several carbon pools or emission sources may lead to underestimation of emission reductions or removals:
+The exclusion of several carbon pools or emissions may lead to underestimation of emission reductions or removals: